Skip to main content

 The Browse function provides the opportunity to display information about schedule definitions in the repository.

-The Browse and filter Schedules imported dialog presents a screen and a Select capability that allows you to enter a text string to retrieve specific schedule records or use the displayed default value of asterix (*) to retrieve all schedule records.
+The Browse and filter Schedules imported dialog presents a screen and a Select capability that allows you to enter a text string to retrieve specific schedule records or use the displayed default value of asterisk (*) to retrieve all schedule records.
 Once the text string has been entered select the Refresh button and the schedule information will be displayed.
 Subsequent requests will result in the new selection being displayed.

 Browse Schedule Definition